Demir Ege Tıknaz

-Demir Ege Tıknaz (born 17 August 2004) is a Turkish footballer who plays as a midfielder for Süper Lig club Beşiktaş and the Turkey national team.
+Demir Ege Tıknaz (born 17 August 2004) is a Turkish professional footballer who plays as a midfielder for Primeira Liga club Braga and the Turkey national team.

 Club career

+Beşiktaş (2023–2026)

 Tıknaz started his career with Turkish top flight side Beşiktaş.
+On 27 July 2023, he made his professional debut in a continental game, in UEFA Conference League match against Albanian Kategoria Superiore team Tirana, as a late substitute in 3-1 home win.

+On 20 August 2023, he made his Süper Lig debut against Pendikspor, a 1-1 home draw.
+On 16 January 2024, he made his Turkish Cup debut as a starter against TFF 1.
+Lig team Eyüpspor, in a 4-0 home victory.

+Loan to Rio Ave (2024–2025)

 On 2 September 2024, Tıknaz was loaned to Portuguese club Rio Ave until the end of the season.
+On 21 September 2024, he made his debut with the team in an away Primeira Liga match against GD Estoril, as a late substitute in 2-2 draw.

+On 19 October 2024, he made his Taça de Portugal debut as a substitute against Liga 3 team Atlético CP.

+Return to Beşiktaş

 On 3 July 2025, he signed a new three-year contract with Beşiktaş.
+On 24 July 2025, he made his UEFA Europa League debut as a starter against Ukrainian Premier League club Shaktar Donetsk, in a 2-4 home lost.

-On 14 August 2025, he scored his first goal for the club in a 3–2 victory at home to St Patrick's Athletic in the UEFA Conference League.
+On 14 August 2025, he scored his first goal for the club in a 3–2 victory at home to St Patrick's Athletic in the UEFA Conference League third qualifying round rematch.

+Braga (2026–present)

+On 21 January 2026, Tıknaz joined Primeira Liga club Braga on a contract until June 2030, for a fee of €7 million, which could rise to €7.5 million with add-ons, and Beşiktaş keeping a 20% sell-on clause.

 International career

+Tıknaz represented Turkey at under-14, under-18, under-19 and under-21 levels, for a total of seventeen caps.

 On 14 March 2025, Tıknaz was called up by Vincenzo Montella to the Turkey national team for the 2024–25 UEFA Nations League promotion/relegation play-offs against Hungary.

 He made his senior Turkey national team debut on 11 June 2025 in a friendly game against the Mexico national team.